getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 **Transactions**

-Transactions share most of their properties (start and end time, tags, and so forth) with their root spans, so the same options are available (see below) `[FPA: suggest we say "so the same options described <link> are available]` and setting them in either place is equivalent.
-Transactions also have two additional properties not included in spans:
+Transactions share most of their properties (start and end time, tags, and so forth) with their root spans, so the same options described below for spans are available in transactions, and setting them in either place is equivalent. `[FPA: suggest we say "so the same options described <link> are available kmclb: A link felt like overkill for something which is 5 lines below, but hopefully the new wording makes it crystal clear which options we're talking about]` Transactions also have two additional properties not included in spans:

 `[kmclb: anything missing from this list?]`

 - `transaction_name`: used in the UI to identify the transaction
 - `root_span`: pointer to the root of the transactions span tree

 `[kmclb: how the heck do you get less-than or greater-than symbols to show up in code snippets?
-FPA: I usually just enclose in backticks, but it can be tricky - you can force also with html <code></code> tags]`
+FPA: I usually just enclose in backticks, but it can be tricky - you can force also with html <code></code> tags kmclb: how do you mean, enclose in backticks?
+How would you handle the user_id example below?]`
 Common examples of `transaction_name` values include endpoint paths (like `/store/checkout/` or `api/v2/users/\<user_id\>/`) for backend request transactions, task names (like `data.cleanup.delete_inactive_users`) for cron job transactions, and URLs (like `https://docs.sentry.io/performance/distributed-tracing/`) for page-load transactions.

 **Spans**